Azure/azure-docs-sdk-java/docs-ref-conceptual/jdk/index.md

 Developers can [download](https://www.azul.com/downloads/azure-only/zulu/) Java JDKs for Azure and Azure Stack for use in local devlopment environments.
 Downloads are available for Windows, Linux, and macOS.
 Developers working on Linux can also get packages through the [yum](https://www.azul.com/downloads/azure-only/zulu/#yum-repo) and [apt](https://www.azul.com/downloads/azure-only/zulu/#apt-repo) package managers.

-When developing for Azure or Azure Stack, support for local development with a JDK is available with a [qualified Azure support plan](https://azure.microsoft.com/support/plans/).

 For additional guidance see [Docker images for Azure](java-jdk-docker-images.md).

-## Azure service runtime support

-Azure platform services such as [App Service](/azure/app-service/containers/), [Functions](/azure/azure-functions/functions-create-first-java-maven), and [HDInsight](/azure/hdinsight/) use Zulu Enterprise builds of OpenJDK with built-in auto-patching of minor releases of Java, including security patches and bug fixes.